SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie started making her own pancakes.

-Rainbow started eating, she finished three of her pancakes by the time Pinkie sat down with her own stack, twice as high as Dash's own.
+Rainbow started eating, she finished three of her pancakes by the time Pinkie sat down with her stack, twice as high as Dash's own.

 Rainbow finished her last one, then said, "That was good, thank you for the breakfast."

-"You're welcome," Pinkie said in between bites of her own pancakes.
+"You're welcome," Pinkie said in between bites of her pancakes.

 Rainbow thought about Fluttershy while Pinkie ate.